RamaAlsaket/Heart_Disease-_Project/README.md

 # Heart_Disease-_Project
 Heart Disease Prediction using Logistic Regression.
-This project includes data analysis, preprocessing, and model building to classify heart disease presence.
-Dashboard visualizations created with Python libraries like Matplotlib and Seaborn.
-Achieved high accuracy.
+This project covers data analysis, preprocessing, and model development to classify heart disease presence.
+Visual insights were presented through an interactive dashboard built with Power BI, while Python libraries like Matplotlib and Seaborn supported deeper statistical exploration.

 This project aims to predict the presence of heart disease using a Logistic Regression model.
 It follows a complete machine learning pipeline—from exploratory data analysis (EDA) to model deployment—designed to deliver actionable insights and high classification accuracy.